-You have 2 options how to spend the day in Mestia.
+You have two options on how to spend the day in Mestia.
 You can either have a cultural day, visit museums and walk around the town (option 1) or hike to the cross above Mestia (option 2).

 Option 2: From Mestia you can hike to the cross which is located above Mestia and is visible from the town.
 It offers great views of Mestia and the surrounding area.
-Hike will take about 2 hours uphill (one way) and starts from the Seti square.
+The hike will take about 2 hours uphill (one way) and starts from the Seti square.

 - Walking for the day: 4 hours (optional)

 - Overnight in a family-run guesthouse

 From the park in Mestia town centre, head down the road southeast which leads towards the museum.
 Cross the bridge just past the restaurant Dror, immediately turning left after the river.
 Walk to the village of Lahkiri, cross the valley and reach Cholashi and its beer bar where you have a refreshment, and continue north of the Mulkhura to Zhabeshi at the end of the valley.
 This was the normal route before summer of 2017, when a major storm washed out the bridges.
 Until autumn of 2017, the only way to cross the river in Zhabeshi was via a zip-line (Tyrolean traverse) set up and operated by a local mountain guide (ticket not included).
 An easier and more comfortable way to get to Zhabeshi is to cross the car bridge after Cholashi.

 - Walking for the day: 15 km, 5-6h ↑730m ↓500m

 Day 4: Zhabeshi – Adishi

 From Zhabeshi, the trail is marked with red and white signs following the road south from Zhabeshi.
 Walk past the Tetnuldi ski resort.
 Then follow the path to the village of Adishi.